weka/snaptool/README.md

     ./install.sh

 The installer does the following:
-- modifies the systemd unit file (snaptool.service) if the installation target directory isn't /opt/weka/snaptool
+- Modifies the systemd unit file (snaptool.service) to the installation target directory if it isn't /opt/weka/snaptool.
-- copies the executable and yml file to the installation directory (typically /opt/weka/snaptool), if the untar location isn't the installation directory
+- Copies the executable and yml file to the installation directory (typically /opt/weka/snaptool) - if a configuration yml file exists, the installer attempts to preserve it
-- briefly tests connectivity to the weka cluster, to validate cluster settings in the snaptool.yml file
+- Briefly tests connectivity to the weka cluster, to validate cluster settings in the snaptool.yml file
-- copies the systemd unit file (snaptool.service) to /etc/systemd/system
+- Copies the systemd unit file (snaptool.service) to /etc/systemd/system
-- enables and starts the snaptool.service service via systemctl
+- Enables and starts the snaptool.service service via systemctl

 Snaptool can also be run in docker - if that is the desired deployment, see the "Running in Docker" section below.